Mech654/LuaScriptShowcase/README.md

 <h3 align="center">Code Projects Preview</h3>

   <p align="center">
-    This is a repository made for code reviews by an organization, HiddenDevs.
+    This is a repository made for code reviews by organizations.
   </p>
 </div>